whaynes/STCW23/jekyll/_assessments/OICEW-4-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Respond, respondtoalarm %} to alarms such as:
+{% do respondtoalarm, Respond %} to alarms such as:

 * high or low boiler water level
 * high or low steam pressure